Saskatoon Ss. Peter and Paul

 History

-The need for a second church in the city of Saskatoon was apparent within a few years of the construction of St. George’s on the west side of the river.
-Bishop Andrew Roborecki invited the Redemptorist Fathers to establish the new parish in 1954, appointing Fr.
-Volodymyr Korba, C.Ss.R. as first pastor.
+The need for a second Ukrainian Catholic Church in Saskatoon became apparent within a few years of the construction of St. George’s on the west side of the river.
+In 1954, Bishop Andrew Roborecki invited the Redemptorist Fathers to establish a new parish, appointing Fr.
+Volodymyr Korba, C.Ss.R., as its first pastor.

-The community purchased a large plot of land in East Nutana that year and construction began shortly afterward with a basement church.
-The main body of the church was completed in 1961 and the community quickly became one of the most active in the eparchy.
+That year, the community purchased a large plot of land in East Nutana, and construction began shortly afterward with a basement church.
+The main body of the church was completed in 1961, and the parish quickly became one of the most active in the eparchy.

-The church is a large blown concrete structure in the form of an extended barrel vaulted cross.
-In 1976 an iconostas was installed, and the sanctuary of the church was decorated by the artist George Sviatoslav Hordynsky.
-He adopted a modern and simplistic style of traditional iconography to complement the style of the church.
+The church is a large, blown-concrete structure in the form of an extended barrel-vaulted cross.
+In 1976, an iconostasis was installed, and the sanctuary was decorated by the artist George Sviatoslav Hordynsky, who employed a modern and simplified style of traditional iconography to complement the architecture.

-The parish of the Ss.
-Peter and Paul continues to be served by the Redemptorist Fathers.
+The Church of Ss.
+Peter and Paul in Saskatoon continues to be served by the Redemptorist Fathers.

-The information provided here is taken in part from the work of Anna Maria Kowcz-Baran, Ukrainian Catholic Churches of Saskatchewan, published in 1977.
-This monumental historical survery can be found for sale at the Musée Ukraina Museum for $20.00.
+The information presented here is drawn in part from the work of Anna Maria Kowcz-Baran, Ukrainian Catholic Churches of Saskatchewan, published in 1977.
+This monumental historical survey is available for purchase at the Musée Ukraina Museum for $20.00.